bloomingbridges/JWOTD/README.md

 ## TO DO

 - Remove jQuery dependency
+- Investigate what's up with the feed not updating regularly..
 - Adapt _ApplicationCache_ manifest to allow for offline viewing
 - Figure out a way of automatically writing all available themes to the template and manifest using Grunt